Sophia Centre for the Study of Cosmology in Culture

 Welcome to the Sophia Centre for the Study of Cosmology in Culture

-Much of our work is historical but we are equally concerned with contemporary culture and lived experience.
 If you are interested in the way we use the sky to create meaning and significance then the Centre may be the best place for you to study.
-By joining the Sophia Centre you enter a community of like-minded students whose aim is to explore humanity's relationship with the cosmos.
+By joining the Sophia Centre you enter a community of like-minded scholars and students whose aim is to explore humanity's relationship with the cosmos.

 ‘The work of the Centre is as broad as possible and the MA syllabus is ground-breaking, unique and innovative.
 We study the many ways in which human beings endow the cosmos with value and use the sky as a theatrical backdrop to tell stories and create meaning. ’

 Dr Nicholas Campion, Director of the Sophia Centre for the Study of Cosmology in Culture.